Turn your favourite store-bought classics into something even more decadent with these delicate Oreo macarons.

 - When all your macarons are piped, whack the baking sheet on the counter at least 3 times to get rid of any air bubbles.***

 - Let the macarons dry at room temperature until dry to the touch.
-Approx 1 hour.
+About 1 hour.
 DO NOT skip this step.

 - Once dry, bake macarons in a preheated 300°F oven until they stick just slightly to the pans.
 This can be anywhere from 10-20mins depending on your oven and how crowded the macarons are on the pan.